Our law firm is handling baby food autism lawsuits in all 50 states.

 January 31, 2024 – More on the New Baby Food Class Action Lawsuit

 As we discussed in our last update, attorneys have proposed that multiple lawsuits filed against Gerber Products Co., Walmart Inc., and other leading baby food manufacturers should be centralized in one judicial district.
-This would be a “sort of” baby food class action lawsuit.
-More specifically, it would be an MDL.
+This would be a “sort of” baby food class action lawsuit—more specifically, an MDL.

 What distinguishes an MDL from a class action lawsuit?
 While both streamline the legal process for handling multiple claims, an MDL consolidates individual lawsuits that share common issues to one court for pretrial proceedings, keeping each case separate.
 You still have your own individual case.
 In contrast, a class action merges all claims into a single lawsuit, representing a group of plaintiffs as one entity.